wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.8.4 =
+* fixed deprecated php that causes ticket selection to not work

 = 1.8.3 =
 * added more information to the system status page
 * changed how IPN payment completions mark tickets paid